oyieroyier/javascript_practice/arrays/README.md

 ### Array literals.

 This is the simplest and most efficient way of creating an array.
-It is simply a coma-separated list of array elements within square brackets.
+It is simply a comma-separated list of array elements within square brackets.

 ```js
 const arr = ['a', 'b', 'c'];